KlaussMC/krakendb/README.md

  - takes one argument, db name. returns true if db exists either exported or unexported, false if otherwise.

+__New in version 1.3.0:__

+To check whether db contains item:

+    krakendb.indb()

+ - takes one argument. checks whether string occurs in db.

+To check whether a field is filled:

+    krakendb.isset()

+ - takes 2 arguments, item and row. returns true if item does not equal null, false if otherwise.
+ - argument 2 is optional.

+__Changes:__
+getItem

+    krakendb.getItem()

+ - Now throws error if item or row does not exist.

+setItem

+    krakendb.setItem()

+ - Now throws error if item or row does not exist.

 __If you find any bugs, please report them to https://github.com/KlaussMC/krakendb.
 If you wish to comment, or if you wish to contribute, feel free.
 I would happily accept help and feedback.__